ruforavishnu/WesBos-Javascript-Challenge/readme.md

 Things learnt:
 1. getBoundingClientRect() method
 2. how to create a filled background element dynamically and move it around on the page wherever the mouse moves.

+Commit #20
+Total time spent : 30mins

+Things learnt:
+1. Learnt how to use SpeechSynthesis function of browser to speak aloud any english text.